National Bank of the Kyrgyz Republic: History

-The National Bank of the Kyrgyz Republic was established upon the country's independence in 1991 from the Central Bank of Russia, which itself was a successor of the State Bank of the USSR.
+The Kyrgyz Republic created the National Bank by legislation of June 1991 from the prior Kyrgyz operations of the State Bank of the USSR, and was thus the second-to-last Soviet republic to establish its own central bank.
 In its initial years, Kyrgyzstan and many other post-Soviet states mainly relied on the Soviet rouble as its currency.
 The instability of the currency and the multiple countries being unable to cooperate over monetary and fiscal policies, led to the Russian Central Bank setting up restrictions to the flow of credit and ultimately withdrawing from the currency union which then collapsed.
 On 10 May 1993, Kyrgyzstan then issued the first series of som, at an exchange rate of 200 Soviet roubles to 1 Kyrgyzstani som, these banknotes were known as "the banknotes of the transitional period".
 The following year, the second series of som was released, these banknotes were known as "the banknotes of the stabilisation period".
 Governmental and central bank actions in the form of price liberalisation, commercial legislation, agriculture reformation, assets privatisation, and the opening up of the market to external trade, finally led to Kyrgyzstan overcoming the massive inflation and unemployment that plagued both periods up till 1996.
 Starting from 1997, the third series of som was released.
 In 2008 the first two series of notes were withdrawn from circulation while the first issue of coins began, due to the need for ease of transaction of small change.
 Starting from 2009 the fourth series of som was released.
 In 2018, the central bank marked 25 years of issuing banknotes by approving in the previous year the underlined C as the official currency symbol of the som as well as issuing its first commemorative banknote.
 The C with a line underneath was chosen by the central bank to show that the national currency is stable.